-- Randomization forms, forms in which Auto update functions is activated, and hidden forms cannot be set as repeating. - Only forms within scheduled and unscheduled events can be set as repeating.
+- Randomization forms, and forms in which both Auto update functions and Hidden form are selected, cannot be set as repeating. - Only forms within scheduled and unscheduled events can be set as repeating.
 It is not possible to set forms within the study start event or common events as repeating.
 It is also not possible to set forms within subjectinitiated events as repeating. - Alert trackers for items in repeating forms will trigger as soon as any of the form instances is changed.